 - Establishment of best practices for both business and IT, including the RPA team

-- Continuous Service Improvement (CSI)
+- Continuous service improvement (CSI) methods.

-6. Define an Operations and Support Model –
+6. Define an Operations and Support Model

 - Will deployments need to follow enterprise standards for production implementations, or will they create their own?

-How does the Service Desk play into Incident Management?
-How will changes to applications being used within an automation be communicated to the RPA team so that automations can be changed accordingly?
-What is the testing and user acceptance guidelines?
+- How will you communicate changes about applications being used within an automation to the RPA team so they can change automations accordingly?

 All these components are critical to the success of an RPA program and how it is supported daily throughout the organization.

-7. Manage Organizational Change –
+7. Manage Organizational Change

-8. Continued Collaboration with IT –
+8. Continue Collaboration with IT

-Application changes being requested by the end-users and made by IT can have a direct impact on deployed automations and could cause errors in the environment if not properly addressed.
+As RPA continues to grow in your organization and automation accesses more internal and third-party applications, the more the RPA Team, IT and end users require collaboration.
+Application changes end users request that IT makes can have a direct impact on deployed automations and could cause errors in the environment if not properly addressed.

 You need to establish more frequent and effective communication and collaboration to minimize potential impacts.